bpowers24/Demo-Repo/README.md

 - Team B: Dillman, Lupita, Jake

 ## Tasks
+A copy of the tasks are provided in this readme for general reference.
+Please refer to the [GitHub Issues](https://github.com/bpowers24/Demo-Repo/issues) tab for more specifics during the workshop.
 ### Task 1: Clean up repo
 To prepare for this project, everyone should complete the following.
 - [ ] Delete the `Demo_Repo` from your local computer.